 Los Angeles, CA 90065

-Alliance Tennenbaum Family Technology High School achieved a 2013 Academic Performance Index (API) score of 694.
-CST results: 42% Advanced/Proficient in English; 15% Advanced/Proficient in Math.
-For more on the school's current Performance Indicators, click here.
+Alliance Tennenbaum Family Technology High School achieved an Academic Performance Index (API) score of 694.
+In 2014, 100 percent of the seniors were accepted to college, and of those, 96 percent committed to attend college.
+For more on the school's current Performance Indicators, click here

 Demographics and Average Daily Attendance